utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/send-information-from-one-system-to-another.md

 <img alt="Fork the collections and environment" src="https://assets.postman.com/postman-docs/v10/flows-tut-system-fork-v10.gif"/>

-Create a new flow and add a **Send Request** block.
-Add a GET request by selecting **Select a request > Stripe API > Customers > GET List all customers**.
+Create a new flow and add a **Send Request** block, then add a GET request by selecting **Select a request > Stripe API > Customers > GET List all customers**.
 Select **Add environment > Stripe + Brevo**.
 The **Send Request** block shows three variables, provided by the GET request.
 The `baseUrl` and `stripe_secret_key` variables are populated automatically from values stored in the request’s collection and environment.
 You can hover over them to see their values and scope.
 For the `limit` variable, enter `5` to specify how many contacts to include in each page of results.
 This tutorial uses 15 contacts, so a limit of 5 will send three pages of results.

 <img alt="Create a new flow" src="https://assets.postman.com/postman-docs/v10/flows-tut-system-first-sr-v10.gif"/>